When is is put in English? Uses of was - were

 Negative sentences

-Negative sentences in Present Progressive are built according to the following scheme:
+Negative sentences in the Present Progressive are constructed according to the following scheme:

 The negative particle not is added to the existing form of the verb to be.
-For brevity and euphony, the form of the verb to be is abbreviated with an apostrophe:
+For brevity and euphony, the form of the verb to be is shortened with an apostrophe:

 • We aren't in the room.
 We are coming to Ann.
 We are not in the room.
 We are going to Anna.